yojaltwebadmin/yojaltwebadmin/index.md

      onmouseover="this.style.backgroundColor='#1a5fd1'"
      onmouseout="this.style.backgroundColor='#2c7be5'">

-     Visit Our Official JALT Page
+     Visit Our Official JALT-affiliated Page For Events and More

   </a>